Jaxartes/oligocast/README.md

 * Potential feature: When receiving a packet, report the source address.
 * Potential feature: When receiving a packet, optionally check its contents against "-d".
+* Potential feature: Make "-i" optional, having it pick an interface for itself if none is specified.